Can You Claim Head of Household Filing Status?

 - Your child, stepchild, adopted child, foster child, brother, sister, or a descendant of one of these individuals whom you claim as a dependent under the qualifying children rules

-- Your child, stepchild, adopted child, foster child, brother, sister, or a descendant of one of these individuals whom you could claim as a dependent under the qualifying children rules, but you've elected not to claim him as a dependent because you released the dependent's exemption to the noncustodial parent
+- Your child, stepchild, adopted child, foster child, brother, sister, or a descendant of one of these individuals whom you could claim as a dependent under the qualifying children rules, but you've elected not to claim him as a dependent because you released the right to claim the child as a dependent to the noncustodial parent.

 - Your mother or father who can be claimed as your dependent under the qualifying relative rules